Epizootic Hemorrhagic Disease

 What can I do?

 EHD is often confirmed when groups of dead deer are found in the wild.
-If you find multiple dead deer in a small area with no obvious discernable cause of death, please contact your local regional office of MDIFW to report the case and consult with a biologist.
+If you find multiple dead deer in a small area with no obvious discernable cause of death particularly during the late summer or early fall, please contact your local regional office of MDIFW to report the case and consult with a biologist.
 Similarly, while these illnesses are fast-acting, it may happen that you spot a deer exhibiting early symptoms; any time you see any deer in the wild that is exhibiting symptoms such as unresponsiveness to people and extreme lethargy and weakness, please contact your nearest regional office to consult with a biologist.